STRATEGY

 5. Never stop remarketing

-Even the most loyal customers need a reminder from time to time, and the best eCommerce businesses don't leave this up to chance.
+Even the most loyal customers need a reminder from time to time.
+The best eCommerce businesses don't leave this up to chance.
+Remarketing campaigns — especially email remarketing — are how you bring customers back for second, third, and lifelong purchases.

 Trust the eCommerce process